tracking-exposed/youtube.tracking.exposed/content/privacy.md

 A researchers might decide to publish their collected data as a method to let others replicate and validate the research.
 Few cases like these are registered so far, such as in the context of Facebook algorithm analysis, as documented in [the invisible curation of content](https://webfoundation.org/research/the-invisible-curation-of-content-facebooks-news-feed-and-our-information-diets/), or the report [Italian political election and digital propaganda](https://ourdataourselves.tacticaltech.org/posts/overview-italy/), has data released in a [repository](https://github.com/tracking-exposed/experiments-data/tree/master/e18).

-The *collaborative test* like [poTEST#1](https://pornhub.tracking.exposed/potest/final-1), or [weTEST#1](/wetest/1) **fail to comply with point n.1 above**, we release the data because:
+The *collaborative test* like [poTEST#1](https://pornhub.tracking.exposed/potest/final-1), or [weTEST#1](/wetest/1) **fail to comply with point n.1 above**, we release the data because the pseudonym released as part of the test is different from the one associated to the profile. _It can't be correlated_.

-1. the pseudonym released as part of the test is different from the one associated to the profile.
-It can't be correlated.
-It is possible, among the 'related content', **YouTube likely recommend something related to individual previous activities**.
-It is possible exist a content so personal to link uniquely an individual, and thus de-anonymize a subject or an interest of a subject? what this might lead at?
+We should also consider, among the 'related content', **YouTube likely recommend something related to individual previous activities**.
+It is possible exist a content so personal to link uniquely an individual, and thus de-anonymize a subject or an interest of a subject? (well, the answer is 'maybe', if supported by strong out of channel information).
-2. **ATTENTION**: we can't outline a general rule and we should evaluate to do a data protection impact assessment in every different case.
+What this might lead at?
+Considering the small amount and narrow-focus of the At the moment we don't estimate this might lead to a leakage of sensible information. we can't outline a general rule and we should evaluate to do a data protection impact assessment in every different case.
 It is good, in the test, to do the experiment with a browser logged off, cleaned cookies, history, and local storage.
 Even simple suggestion, install a new browser, often we suggest [Brave](https://brave.com)

+---

-    * We express worry on the centralization of power in the hand of Google Chrome, upon Brave and Edge runs.
-We already suffered a few takedown of our extension(s).
+Last but not least: **We express worry on the centralization of power in the hand of Google Chrome, upon Brave and Edge runs.
+We already suffered a few takedown of our extension(s).**